unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 ## Patient mangments softwares for general practices

-Managing patients and their records can be a daunting task for healthcare providers.
-Patient management software can help simplify the process by automating tasks and improving communication.
-Here are five patient management softwares for general practices that offer different features and benefits.

 ### 1) DrChrono

 DrChrono is a cloud-based EHR software designed for general practices.
 It features customizable templates, appointment scheduling, e-prescriptions, and a patient portal.
 One unique feature of DrChrono is its speech-to-text capability, which allows physicians to dictate notes using a mobile device.
 This software also includes revenue cycle management, which helps practices streamline billing and payment processes.